Hanohano Hale

 No analysis available

 Above-ground construction appears in a majority of current MLS entries, with 13 of 20 listings showing ABOGRO.
-The remarks do not explicitly discuss this feature, but the recurring building-level MLS pattern across multiple listings suggests it is likely correct and not just a one-off agent checkbox error.
+The remarks do not explicitly discuss construction method, so this is supported mainly by the MLS pattern rather than direct agent confirmation.

 No analysis available